Berts bravader

 Berts bravader (Bert's exploits) is a diary novel written by Anders Jacobsson and Sören Olsson and originally published in 1991.
 It tells the story of Bert Ljung from 2 January to 1 January during the years he turns 14 and 15, covering the spring term in the 7th grade, the upcoming summer break, and the autumn term in the 8th grade.

-No specific calendar year almanac is used.
+The book uses the 1990 almanac following the Gregorian Calendar, but as chapters are only named after dates, this is mostly shown at Easter and Pentecost.
 As standard, Bert opens the chapters with the words "Tjena!" and finishes with "Tjena, tjena – mittbena".
 Bert writes diary for each week during this calendar year, not each day like the previous, but in turn the chapters are longer than in the Bert's betraktelser trilogy.
 It also aired over the Unga Efter tre radio programme back in the early 1990s.

 Book cover

 The book cover shows a grass-piece next to the beach, where Bert is on a blanket, where he has placed a T-shirt with the text "Heman Hunters", and Emilia lies upon Bert's stomach.
 From under another blanket, two eyes show up.
 Further away, a little child runs towards the water with a plastic dinosaur.
 Two girls are sunbathing topless, while two guys watch.
 An older man also watches, trying to hide his watching from his wife behind a newspaper.
 At beachside, a macho guys tries to impress two girls.
 At waterside, bathing and boating recreation occurs.
 Sun is shining, and birds are moving in the sky.
 At the book title text, a bird that has caught a fish is seen.
 Under a black blanket, two feet appear, probably Åke who opposes Sunbathing in general.
-Also on Bert and Emilia's blanket are a bag, and a magazine with the text "Brudar" ("chicks") and two breasts.
-Next to Emilia's left foot are two flippers in the grass, and a frog is seen (Åke has two water frogs, Hasse and Lasse).
+Also on Bert and Emilia's blanket is Bert's bag, and a pinup magazine.
+Rightmost are two flippers in the grass, and a frog is seen (Åke has two water frogs, Hasse and Lasse).